 “As we are moving from a sustainable packaging (glass) to another sustainable packaging, it’s about double the cost for now.
 However, if you were looking at conventional (plastic sachets or toothpaste tubes) and moving to fully compostable sachets or jars like we currently use, the difference would be more like 5x!
 The cost savings for using single use plastics is wild, and sad.”Dana DiPonio, Nelson Naturals

-(Deal alert: If you want to try their sustainably-packaged products, use the code tiltedmap10 for 10% off any order from Nelson Naturals!)
+(If you want to try some sustainably-packaged oral care products, use the code tiltedmap10 for 10% off any order from Nelson Naturals!)

 Is TerraCycle Greenwashing?

 If you want to test companies for blatant greenwashing (AKA, trying to look like a sustainable company when they’re really not), the first step is just looking for details.
 Ask them questions and see if they bother to respond.

 EarthSider is a complete greenwasher and sham company.
 I contacted them multiple times about the sustainability claims on their website, and never heard a word back.
 (I wrote about this and other ways to spot greenwashing in my review of the two brands.)

 TerraCycle, on the other hand, is extremely responsive.
 I’ve exchanged emails with several people in the company, and they’ve always been able to share details on what they can and can’t do.
 They seemed straightforward, and they are clearly real people.
 And those do count for a lot.

 So is TerraCycle legit?